mhsdeveloper/psc-full/install/install.md

 	/* more code here */

 Login to Wordpress and go to the "Tools" menu, "Network Setup".
-Follow the instructions for creating a network; you will have to and a few more lines of code by the comment /* more code here */; Wordpress will instruct you.
+Follow the instructions for creating a network; you will have to add a few more lines of code by the comment /* more code here */; Wordpress will instruct you.

 Logout and login to see the changes.
 Now, at the top left, under the "My Sites" menu, there is a section called "Network Admin".
 In that section, go to "Sites" which is where you can add new WordPress sites for the projects in your cooperative.
 Note: you will also need to follow the instructions (further down on this document) for creating the XML and file structure.